 The archaeological research

-The site of Castellaraccio is under archaeological investigations since 2017.
-Archaeology aims to understand the extension of the settlement, its urban plan and the chronology of use.
-Given its strategic position and the early abandonment of the settlement, the site should preserve also early Medieval phases not recorded in the written sources.
+The site of Castellaraccio has been under archaeological investigations since 2018.
+Archaeology aims to understand the extension of the settlement, its urban plan, and the chronology of use.
+Given its strategic position and the early abandonment of the settlement, the site should also preserve early Medieval phases not recorded in the written sources.